River City Youth Brass Band

 Register Today for Fall 2017

-Tuition is waived for Pittsburgh Public School students.
+Tuition is waived for students enrolled in Pittsburgh Public Schools and Penn Hills School District.

 learn from professional musicians